Published on: February 28, 2019

 Is reformulation really an option?
 Due to the properties of palm oil, reformulating product recipes may turn out to be difficult and costly, if we are to achieve the same product quality and performance.

 Last year Iceland Foods was the first UK supermarket to pledge to remove palm oil from all of its house brand products before the end of the year.
-A month into the new year, UK magazine The Grocer reported that Iceland rebranded some of its own-label ambient, chilled and frozen foods, after realizing it couldn’t remove palm oil from 32 products before the year end.
+A month into the new year, UK magazine reported that Iceland rebranded some of its own-label ambient, chilled and frozen foods, after realizing it couldn’t remove palm oil from 32 products before the year end.
 Instead of reformulating those products without palm oil, Iceland decided to rebrand those products, so it would live up to its pledge.

 Swiss retailer COOP took a completely different turn.
 Last year it announced publicly to be taking a big step forward to only use organic palm oil in their house brand products, also in their conventionally produced own label products.